Scott Brown (politician): 2014 election

 After much anticipation by the media, Brown announced that he would run for U.S. Senate seat in New Hampshire.
 Born at Portsmouth Naval Shipyard in Kittery, Maine, to parents who lived near downtown Portsmouth, Brown then spent his early childhood in Portsmouth, New Hampshire and later in Wakefield, Massachusetts following his parents' divorce.
 He has also been a taxpayer and owned a home in Rye, New Hampshire for more than two decades.
 In December 2013, he sold his primary home in Massachusetts and expressed to the Rye town clerk "his intention to establish residency and register to vote".

 Polling done by various agencies in April and May 2014 showed incumbent Senator Jeanne Shaheen leading Brown by 3 to 5 points.
 A poll conducted in May by the Republican Governors Association showed Brown leading Jeanne Shaheen by 5 points.
 In late August, a WMUR/UNH poll showed Shaheen leading Brown by two points, 46 to 44.
 Polls were mixed in the final three weeks of the election, with most showing Shaheen ahead by 1–8 percentage points, and weekly polls by NH1 News, New England College, and Vox Populi showing Brown leading by 1–4 points.

 There were five total debates during the election, three of which were televised.
 The televised U.S. Senate Debates were hosted by WMUR-TV, NECN, and NH1 News.
 The WMUR Debate was moderated by George Stephanopoulos of ABC and Josh McElveen of WMUR-TV and was held at Saint Anselm College in Goffstown.
 The NH1 News Debate was moderated by Wolf Blitzer of CNN and Paul Steinhauser of NH1 and was held at the NH1 Media Center in Concord.
 The NECN Debate was moderated by Chuck Todd of NBC and was held at the Capitol Center for the Arts in Concord.

-Brown was defeated by Shaheen by a margin of 51.6% to 48.4%.
+Brown narrowly lost to the incumbent Shaheen by a vote of 251,184 (51%) to 235,347 (48%).